Turning Pain Into Power

 share

-What makes Christine’s work all the more remarkable is that it is set amidst a backdrop of ongoing tragedy and turmoil, in a country with such stupendous reserves of the world’s most strategic minerals that its soils are purported to contain every mineral listed on the periodic table, including tin, tungsten, gold and coltan.
-The latter of which is a key material for the world’s technology industry by virtue of its ability to allow smartphones and electronics to hold a charge.
-An insatiable demand for these invaluable resources or conflict materials as they have come to be known, has led to an untenable situation in the DRC where countless militia groups, themselves in thrall to multi-nationals the world over, are clamoring for control of the mines.
+What makes Christine’s work all the more remarkable is that it is set in the DRC amidst a backdrop of ongoing tragedy and turmoil, in a country with such stupendous reserves of the world’s most strategic minerals that its soils are purported to contain every mineral listed on the periodic table, including tin, tungsten, gold and coltan—the latter of which is a key material for the world’s technology industry by virtue of its ability to allow smartphones and electronics to hold a charge.
+An insatiable demand for these invaluable resources, or conflict materials as they have come to be known, has led to an untenable situation in the DRC, where countless militia groups, themselves in thrall to multi-nationals the world over, are clamoring for control of the mines.
 It’s here that the irony and injustice of the situation proves hardest to bear, for the people of the DRC remain one of the poorest in the world, and its women among the most brutalized, with rape a weapon of terror that serves to disrupt community structures and maintain disorder.

-‘Violence against women in the DRC is nothing short of a humanitarian disaster that those international multinationals that benefit from the country’s conflict, choose not to see,’ says Christine, who is head of operations at City of Joy, a safe haven in the city of Bukavu.
+"Violence against women in the DRC is nothing short of a humanitarian disaster that those international multinationals that benefit from the country’s conflict choose not to see," says Christine, who is head of operations at City of Joy, a safe haven in the city of Bukavu.
 Christine co-founded the center in 2011 with obstetrician Dr. Denis Mukwege, himself a 2018 Nobel Peace Laureate who started Panzi Hospital (a self-funded facility where he has performed reconstructive surgery on over 40,000 women); and American playwright and activist Eve Ensler (who wrote the Vagina Monologues and is also the founder of V-Day).
 Together this courageous trio have formulated a program that helps these women, in a matter of months, to embrace their humanity once more and start to rebuild their lives by turning pain into leadership and power.

 Subscribe